 Wine Tasting Bridal Shower Game

 One of the bride’s favorite things is wine.
 So, I put together a blind wine tasting as the shower game.
 I had the groom fill me in on her absolute favorite bottle and I then added in ones I knew she also liked (and then a few based on fun names)…of course, I included the “Little Black Dress” brand of wines!
 Great news – I now offer this wine tasting game as a DIY printable file in my Etsy shop (Printables by Jen).

 I sewed the wine bottle covers (super simple bag tied shut with a ribbon) so that it kept the wines a secret during the tasting.

 Each guest sipped all six wines and then made a guess as to which wine was which (not shown in the pictures is the backside of these cards where the wine names and descriptions were listed out).

 I found this wine barrel with a chalkboard message area at JoAnns.

 To go along with the wine tasting game, I made up these cute wine glasses as take home favors for each guest.
 Chalkboard paint was added to the bottom of each glass to allow everyone to write their name on (and trust me, being able to differentiate glasses certainly came in handy more than once throughout the afternoon).

-I did a DIY tutorial post on how to make chalkboard wine glasses here that also includes FREE printables from the wine tasting game.
+I did a DIY tutorial post on how to make chalkboard wine glasses here.
 Enjoy!